kaapana/kaapana/docs/source/glossary.rst

       You can utilize this platform as a starting-point to derive a customized platform for your specific project.

     registry
-      A registry is a storage and content delivery system holding images and :term:`charts<chart>` available in different tagged versions.
+      A registry is a storage and content delivery system holding container images and :term:`Helm<helm>` :term:`charts<chart>` available in different tagged versions.
       A registry can be private or public.
 Examples of such registries are, `DockerHub <https://hub.docker.com/>`_ and Elastic Container Registry (ECR) provided by Amazon's AWS. `GitLab <https://about.gitlab.com/>`_ offers free, private registries.

     deployment